lkmklsmn/MitoTrace/README.md

 # MitoTrace
 This repository contains the R code for MitoTrace.
-A user-friendly R package to infer mitochondrial heterplasmies from single-cell RNA sequencing data.
-MitoTrace could identify the germline from single-cell data generated from both SMART-Seq2 and 10X genomics platform.
+A R package to infer mitochondrial heterplasmies from single-cell RNA sequencing data.

 ## Dependencies for MitoTrace
-R packages requirements for MitoTrace:
 * R (>= 3.6.0)
 * seqinr (>= 3.4-5)
 * Matrix (>= 1.2-17)